maria-mz/time-sheet-generator/README.md

 # Timesheet Generator

 A tool for logging employee hours and generating PDF timesheet reports.
-(Features are developed as requested by client.)

 ## Supported Features